-Long-chain n-3 polyunsaturated fatty acids (PUFA) particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), are essential for human health, playing critical roles in brain development, visual function, and cardiovascular health (Calder, 2018; Ruxton et al., 2005; Zhang et al., 2023).
-Dietary inclusion of DHA has been shown to significantly support the structural and functional development of the brain and liver in infants, underscoring its importance during early growth stages (Poławska et al., 2013b; Poławska et al., 2011; Saeed et al., 2021).
-Notably, ostrich meat exhibits a highly favorable n-6/n-3 PUFA ratio, superior to that of conventional meats like beef and chicken, making it an excellent dietary source of healthpromoting fats (Zdanowska-Sasiadek et al., 2018).
+Long-chain n-3 PUFAs particularly EPA and DHA, are essential for human health, playing critical roles in brain development, visual function, and cardiovascular health (Calder, 2018; Ruxton et al., 2005; Zhang et al., 2023).
+Dietary inclusion of DHA has been shown to significantly support the structural and functional development of the brain and liver in infants, underscoring its importance during early growth stages (Poławska et al., 2011; Poławska et al., 2013b; Saeed et al., 2021).
+Notably, ostrich meat exhibits a highly favorable n-6/n-3 PUFA ratio, superior to that of conventional meats like beef and chicken, making it an excellent dietary source of health-promoting fats (Zdanowska-Sąsiadek et al., 2018).
 Feeding strategies involving the supplementation of fish oil, linseed and other n-6/n-3 PUFA enriched supplementation in their diets have been shown to further enhance the muscle fatty acid profile by increasing the levels of EPA and DHA, thereby improving the nutritional value of the meat (Poławska et al., 2013a; Poławska et al., 2016; Saeed et al., 2021).
 The emphasis on achieving an optimal n-6/n-3 PUFA ratio in meat is particularly relevant given the imbalanced fatty acid profiles typical of Western diets.
-The current Western dietary ratio of n-6 to n-3 fatty acids is approximately 15:1 to 16:1 far exceeding the World Health Organization's recommended upper limit of 4:1 (Simopoulos, 2008).
+The current Western dietary ratio of n-6 to n-3 fatty acids is approximately 15:1 to 16:1 far exceeding the WHO's recommended upper limit of 4:1 (Simopoulos, 2008).
 Excessive intake of n-6 PUFAs, particularly linoleic acid, relative to n-3 PUFAs has been implicated in the pathogenesis of numerous chronic conditions, including cardiovascular disease, certain cancers, autoimmune disorders, osteoporosis, and inflammatory diseases (Hussain et al., 2023; Simopoulos, 2006).
-Conversely, increasing dietary intake of long-chain n-3 PUFAs and functional foods has demonstrated anti-inflammatory effects and potential protective roles against these conditions (Arain et al., 2024a; Arain et al., 2023; Harris, 2018).
+Conversely, increasing dietary intake of long-chain n-3 PUFAs and functional foods has demonstrated anti-inflammatory effects and potential protective roles against these conditions (Arain et al., 2023; Arain et al., 2024a; Harris, 2018).
 Therefore, the promotion of ostrich meat with its naturally lower n-6/n-3 ratio may offer a strategic dietary intervention to help mitigate the health risks associated with n-3 PUFA deficiency in modern diets.